asterics/cmd-protocol-v3/README.md

 #### Evaluation

-A button press is then propagated to all trigger mappings and the action is executed depending according to the following flowchart:
+A button press is then propagated to all trigger mappings and the action is executed according to the following flowchart:

 ```mermaid
   graph TD;